alexjlove/alexjlove.github.io/_posts/2016-6-3-FIG-Pairing.md

 ---
 layout: post
-title: You're up and running!
+title: University Freshman Group Scheduling and Pairing
 ---

-## Summary:

-Worked with the university’s First-Year Program office developing a program that found an optimal assignment between Freshmen General Studies classes and student leaders that maximized student leader’s preferences while adhering to a number of scheduling constraints and administrative priorities.
-Program was developed using SageMath and various combinatoric optimization algorithms.
+*Worked with the university’s First-Year Program office developing a program that found an optimal assignment between Freshmen General Studies classes and student leaders that maximized student leader’s preferences while adhering to a number of scheduling constraints and administrative priorities.
+Program was developed using SageMath and various combinatoric optimization algorithms.*

 ![_config.yml]({{ site.baseurl }}/images/config.png)